volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

   To specify how the state tree is transformed by actions, you write pure reducers.

-That's in.
+That's it.
 Now, after you know the core concepts and three principles, you should make an important decision whether your app needs redux or not, as installing and configuring it can be an overkill for a small project.

 Always consider using alternatives, such as [Context API](https://uk.reactjs.org/docs/context.html).